Indonesia Work Permit

 - 4 color photographs: 3x4cm

 Before a company can hire foreigners, they need to obtain a Special Work Permit (IMTA).
 Such a document authorizes a company to employ a foreigner.
 The Indonesian government has a policy of prioritizing local applicants.
-You can only obtain a work permit if the employer can prove that foreign national is needed to fill up the position.
+You can only obtain a work permit if the employer can prove that a foreign national is needed to fill up the position.

 Then the company on your behalf can submit an application for a Limited Stay Visa (VITAS).
 First, your future employer will need to obtain approval for your application from the Ministry of Manpower.
 The Ministry of Manpower at that time will send a letter of recommendation to the General Directorate of Immigration in Jakarta.
 At this point, after your application approval, your nearest Indonesian representation where you reside could issue a Limited Stay Visa (VITAS).